Northome, Minnesota: History

-Northome was founded in 1903 and enjoyed a boom time early in the 20th century as a logging town.
-It is possible that the name "Northome" is derived from the Norwegian place name "Norheim", which is found in four places in Norway.
-The name literally means north home.
+Northome was founded in 1903 and enjoyed a boom early in the 20th century as a logging town.
+It is possible that the name "Northome" derives from the Norwegian place name "Norheim", which is found in four places in Norway.
+The name literally means "north home".

-By the 1930s the big white and red pines were gone and pine trees were essentially locally extirpated due to the unsustainable logging practices of the time, and farming gained importance.
-Many farmers relocated here from the Dust Bowl conditions in the Dakotas at that time.
+By the 1930s the big white and red pines were gone and all local pine trees were essentially extirpated due to unsustainable logging practices.
+Farming gained importance.
+Many farmers relocated to Northome from the Dust Bowl conditions in the Dakotas.

-The Burlington Northern Railroad had a depot in Northome until the 1980s, although passenger service discontinued in 1960.
+The Burlington Northern Railroad had a depot in Northome until the 1980s, but passenger service discontinued in 1960.
 Today the abandoned railroad bed forms the Blue Ox section of a large network of snowmobile trails.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.90 sqmi, of which 1.51 sqmi is land and 0.39 sqmi is water.
+According to the United States Census Bureau, the city has an area of 1.90 sqmi, of which 1.51 sqmi is land and 0.39 sqmi is water.

 Northome is located at (47.871986, -94.280248).

 There are named former townships around Northome (Bridgie, Englewood, Wildwood, etc.) but in Koochiching County all townships are unorganized.
 Therefore, for Census and other government purposes, the city of Northome also lends its name to the surrounding Unorganized Territory of Northome (approximately 300 sqmi of SW Koochiching County, excluding Northome and Mizpah, with 500 people in the 2000 census).

 Economy

-Important sources of employment in the area include the Northome School, independent resorts, logging and farming, and several stores in the town, including the Shining Light Cafe.
-The local newspaper was the Northome Record, produced from 1905 to 2007.
-Shortly after the Northome Record ceased the Northome Area News was created by a local family.
+Important sources of employment in the area include the Northome School, independent resorts, logging and farming, and several stores, including the Shining Light Cafe.
+The Northome Record was the local newspaper from 1905 to 2007.
+Shortly after it ceased, a local family created the Northome Area News.

-The nearest stop light is 40 miles away in Bemidji, the regional shopping hub.
+The nearest stoplight is 40 miles away in Bemidji, the regional shopping hub.

 Wildlife

-The town is on the shores of Bartlett Lake; to the south is Island Lake, popular for fishing and swimming.
-The lake holds Northern Pike, crappie, perch, and bullhead.
-Other smaller lakes are in the area as well, together supporting a variety of fish including walleye and northern pike.
-Unlike most of the rest of the Lower 48 states, timber wolves (the grey wolf) were never eradicated from this area, and wolves can still be heard at night, though rarely seen.
+Northome is on the shores of Bartlett Lake; to the south is Island Lake, popular for fishing and swimming.
+The lake holds Northern pike, crappie, perch, and bullhead.
+Other smaller lakes in the area support a variety of fish, including walleye.
+Unlike in most of the rest of the lower 48 states, grey wolves (the Great Lakes-boreal wolf) were never eradicated from this area, and can be heard at night, though rarely seen.
 Bald eagles and black bears are commonly sighted.
 There have also been occasional reports of cougar sightings.
-This area is in the southern part of the Taiga, or boreal forest, with a mix of quaking aspen (colloquially called popple), balsam fir, northern white cedar and others, including some remaining white pine and Norway pine.
+This area is in the southern part of the Taiga, or boreal forest, with a mix of quaking aspen (colloquially called popple), balsam fir, northern white cedar, and others, including some remaining white pine and Norway pine.